mc-protection/Changelogs/SPIGOTGUARD.md

 # SpigotGuard changelog

 ### 6.4.3
-- Support for java 8 up to java 16
+- Support for Java 8 up to Java 16
 - Fixed some little bugs
 - Improved code
 - `/spigotguard reload` can now also be executed from the console